 On the opposite side, by adding a few high carb days during your fat loss programme, you create an anabolic environment; possibly gaining some muscle and definitely holding onto more mass (due to increased amino acids uptake, increased protein synthesis and reduced protein breakdown).

-In both of the scenarios, over a week’s time you will be simultaneous losing fat and gaining/retaining muscle.
+In both of the scenarios, over a week’s time you will be simultaneously losing fat and gaining/retaining muscle.

 2. Endocrine Stimulation

-It has been well documented that long periods of low carbohydrate intake can decrease the thyroid hormone levels (T3), leading to a reduction in Basal Metabolic Rate (amount of calories burnt at rest) which makes it difficult to overcome fat-loss plateaus.
-Planned, high-carbohydrate day will bump up the T3 production, up-regulating your metabolism and allowing you to shred even more body-fat.
+It’s been well documented that long periods of low carb intake can decrease the thyroid hormone levels (T3), leading to a reduction in Basal Metabolic Rate (number of calories burnt at rest) which makes it difficult to overcome fat-loss plateaus.3 Planned, high-carb days will bump up the T3 production, up-regulating your metabolism and allowing you to shred even more body-fat.4

-What’s more, low carbohydrate intake (30% of calories coming from carbs) has been shown to decrease the free testosterone to cortisol ratio following intensive training in as short as three days.
-This may lead to over-training and other unpleasant side-effects of low testosterone levels.
-Again, by throwing in higher carb days here and there, you’ll be able to raise the anabolic-testosterone to catabolic-cortisol ratio and welcome back the gains.
+What’s more, low carb intake (30% of calories coming from carbs) has been shown to decrease the free testosterone to cortisol ratio following intensive training in as short as three days.
+By throwing in higher carb days here and there, you’ll be able to raise the anabolic-testosterone to catabolic-cortisol ratio and welcome back the gains.5

-Carbohydrate over-feeding can also raise leptin levels – the ‘satiety hormone’ which becomes produced at the lower rate in response to shrunk fat-cells (fat loss).
-Obviously being less hungry for few days after a high carb day will help you to stick to your diet and keep losing the love handles.
+Carbohydrate over-feeding can also raise leptin levels – the ‘satiety hormone’ which is produced at the lower rate in response to shrunken fat-cells (fat loss).
+Obviously being less hungry for few days after a high carb day will help you to stick to your cut.6

 3. Glycogen Super-Compensation